-$[\]textbf{(b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply.}\\$
+(b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply

 (c) Part of the Chicopee Valley Aqueduct System.
-Free chlorine system
+Free chlorine system.

 (d) MWRA sampling program includes a subset of community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community had low chlorine residuals due to various reasons.